SimiaCryptus/MindsEye/README.md

 ## Why MindsEye?

-I created MindsEye because…. why not?
-I’ve wanted to build "SkyNet" ever since I was a kid.

 You might be interested in MindsEye bacause:
 1. I am a professional software developer, not a research scientist.
 I’ve worked with many APIs and software patterns and architectures, and I have an accordingly different perspective on writing software.
 You may find my approach more compatible to your thinking - or not.
 1. You want detailed control over the optimization process itself.
 Perhaps you are a researcher looking for an A/B comparison, or you simply want/need certain customizations.
 I have paid particular attention to the design of the optimization package.